 Protecting below the OS

-Laptops can be particularly challenging for IT admins to protect since the BIOS — the software that initializes the computer’s hardware components and starts the operating system (OS) — is often the target of attackers.
-The BIOS needs to be particularly secure from threats to its data and code, as these are vulnerable to hackers.
-The following vulnerabilities are present if the BIOS isn’t properly protected:
+Laptop PCs can be particularly challenging for IT admins to protect since the BIOS — the software that initializes the computer’s hardware components and starts the Operating System (OS) — is often the target of attackers.
+The BIOS needs to be particularly secure from threats to its data and its code, as these are most vulnerable to hackers.
+The following describes the types of compromises that are present if the BIOS isn’t properly protected, as well as their impacts on the BIOS:

 Data compromise